mgeisler/version-sync/README.md

 First public release with support for finding outdated version numbers in `dependencies` and `dev-dependencies`.

-Versions 0.1.0 to 0.1.2 were released under the name `check-versions`.
+Versions 0.1.0 to 0.1.2 were released under the name check-versions.

 ## License